 If you have darker skin or olive skin, black works very well with darker tones.
 Black hair is the hardest shade to lift, so if you are also dying your natural hair, be certain that you want black hair.

 Consider going silver/white if you have very pale skin with cool undertones.
 Silver with ashy blonde tones will neutralise the pink tones in your skin, while white, may accentuate your pinkness.

-Still unsure which colour is your best match?
-Use our colour matching service and our team will do the rest.
+Still unsure which color is your best match?
+Use our color matching service and our team will do the rest.